0xKoda/agent-template/docs.md

    - Test error handling scenarios

 4. **Security**
    - Never commit secrets to version control, use wrangler secret put to encrypt secrets.
-Cookies change regularly so put in [vars]
    - Validate user inputs in actions
    - Use environment variables for client configuration